Report a Concern

 Can vendors give gifts to the university?

 Yes.
 Vendors often support the university with gifts of equipment or make financial gifts, but individual employees should not be the beneficiaries of these gifts.
 See the University Donor Gift Policy 40.2.13 (PDF).

 Does this apply to me if I’m a student/part-time employee/adjunct/etc.?

-The OAQ is required for anyone receiving compensation (in any capacity) from the University including but not limited to all full-time faculty and staff, part-time faculty and staff, those receiving a stipend, and temporary employees.
+The OAQ is required for anyone receiving compensation (in any capacity) from the University including but not limited to all full-time faculty and staff, part-time faculty and staff, and individuals receiving a stipend.

 Why does the University want this information?

 In addition to being a requirement under the New Jersey Conflict of Interest Law, Rutgers requires you to complete the OAQ to ensure the integrity and reputation of the University and to help our faculty and staff avoid potential conflicts of interest.
 The OAQ is also designed to allow a supervisor or department chair to identify overlap with duties and responsibilities or conflicts with employee time.
+The eCOI+ disclosure is a requirement for all staff requesting a Flexible Work Arrangement (FWA).
 Also know that Rutgers will never ask for your personal political or religious affiliations as part of the OAQ.